top of page

 Visiting a number of childcare/nursery settings can be difficult to remember which one was which.

-Consider creating a comparison table of the settings you are interested in.
 This table could include categories such as location, fees, staff qualifications, Ofsted ratings, and parent testimonials.

 Setting